 One of the greatest challenges facing water utilities across the nation is the ongoing replacement of water distribution system components.
-SBMWD addresses this issue with a Water System Master Plan which prioritizes the water lines that needing replacement and identifies areas of the City which need additional wells, reservoirs and boosting capacity.
+SBMWD addresses this issue with a Water System Master Plan which prioritizes the water lines which need replacement and identifies areas of the City which need additional wells, reservoirs and boosting capacity.

 Advanced Monitoring Technology

-Each portion of our distribution system is monitored by an advanced network of sensors and computers (called a Supervisory Control and Data Acquisition System, or SCADA) that reports from moment to moment on critical water quality factors, such as water pressure, chlorine content, and on the system's integrity.
+Our water distribution system is monitored by an advanced network of sensors and computers called a Supervisory Control and Data Acquisition System (SCADA) This system reports provides real time data on critical water quality factors, such as water pressure, chlorine content, and on the system's integrity.

 Systems that Promote Safety

 Due to the decentralized nature of our distribution infrastructure, our water system is highly resilient.
 Instead of using a few large reservoirs, the Water Department uses many smaller ones.
-This means potential natural or man-made disasters are more likely to affect only a portion of the water system.
-We can quickly isolate problems and take water from other parts of the system to replace what we take offline.
-The people that monitor this system are all certified to meet State of California requirements.
+This reduces the overall potential impact that natural or man-made disasters can have on the water system as SBMWD can quickly isolate problems and take water from other parts of the system to replace components taken offline.
+The staff that monitor this system are certified to meet State of California requirements.